York River (Ontario): History

 In the second half of the 19th century, the river was used to transport logs out of the forests surrounding its watershed.
-Now, parts of this river have been turned into a provincial waterway park as well as a provincial nature reserve (at Egan Chute).
+Now, parts of this river have been turned into a provincial waterway park as well as a provincial nature reserve (at Egan Chute Provincial Park).

 Popular culture

 Group of Seven artist A. J. Casson painted a number of scenes from this region, including one titled "Conroy Marsh" and several along the York River itself.